DaniSchober/LabLiquidVision/README.md

 ## Description

 This work explores how computer vision-based liquid detection and handling can be integrated with robotic systems to develop a comprehensive and versatile automation system for cell culture applications for low throughput.
-The main idea of the project is visualized in [Solution](#solution).
+The main idea of the project is visualized in [solution](#solution).
 It consists of three main subprojects, that can be found in [subprojects](#subprojects).
 ## Table of Contents

 - [Installation](#installation)